 Community Wellbeing Service You’ll find information below on what Wellbeing Services we offer, what our Wellbeing Practitioners do and whether this support may be helpful for you.
 If for any reason you are not eligible for our Wellbeing Service, or feel something else might help you more, we will be able to put you in touch with another service that may be able to support you via the Wellbeing Hubs.
 If you have any questions about how to access our Hubs please email [email protected] Young Somerset are also hoping to launch Physical Wellbeing Hubs across Somerset soon, so keep an eye out our website and Social Media pages for more updates relating to Physical Wellbeing Hubs.
+Young Somerset's Wellbeing Team have also put together a Self Help Guide available for you to use independently to find the most useful supporting resources for you.
 Check out these short videos outlining what Young Somerset’s Wellbeing Practitioners do and the types of things Wellbeing Practitioners can support you with: How do I request support?
 Young people, parents/guardians and professionals can request support to Young Somerset's Wellbeing Service via an online referral form.
 Note that if you require a paper version of this referral form please contact [email protected] However, please note that due to current circumstances we have limited office staff working, so this will not be processed as quickly.
 Request Wellbeing Support Here What is a Wellbeing Practitioner?
 Someone who has been trained in cognitive behavioural therapies (CBT) for mild to moderate mental health difficulties.
 Wellbeing Practitioners support you to learn new tools to put into practice, to make changes in the here and now to help you to help yourself with your wellbeing.
 It might be helpful to know this is quite different to counselling, and involves you practicing skills outside of sessions.
 Find out more about the Wellbeing team here Wellbeing Practitioners offer you an introductory session before any therapeutic sessions start, to make sure that you’re comfortable with the structure of the sessions and suitable for the service.
 If it helps, you’re also welcome to bring a family member or friend along to this session.
 If we feel that CBT is suitable, practitioners will then work with you for up to 8 sessions, each around 45 minutes long.
 How do I know if this is for me?
 Sometimes it can be hard to know what might help you, below is a list of things that our Wellbeing Practitioners are trained to help with.
 Low-Mood/depression Anxiety OCD Panic Phobia Sleep Problems Stress Management If you're still unsure what the most suitable Wellbeing Support is for you, visit our Hubs Use the flowchart below to see if it sounds like our Wellbeing Service is suitable for you, and if you’re still unsure ask a Practitioner yourself at our Wellbeing Hubs.